Skip to content

 The 5-day Annapurna Base Camp short trek journey begins through some of the most beautiful scenery.
 The trail takes you past waterfalls, glaciers, and green forests of Rhododendron and oak.
 You’ll also have the chance to see some of the world’s rarest animals, such as the snow leopard and red panda.
 Along the ABC way, you’ll have plenty of opportunities to take photos and enjoy the views.
 The trek is challenging but rewarding, and the experience you’ll never forget.

-The 5-day Annapurna base camp trek itinerary from Pokhara follows the river called Modi River passes through the beautiful villages of Jhinu Dada (hot Spring), Chhomrong and the last settlement of Sinuwa village (in those villages we can observe the culture and traditional way of life of the Gurung and Magar people), after Sinuwa village trekkers rich in the place called Bamboo, Dovan, Himalayan, Deurali, MBC(Machhapuchre Base Camp) and Abc (Annapurna Base Camp) which are all under the special management zone of Annapurna Conservation Area.
+The 5-day Annapurna Base Camp Trek itinerary from Pokhara follows the river called Modi River passes through the beautiful villages of Jhinu Danda (hot Spring), Chhomrong and the last settlement of Sinuwa village (in those villages we can observe the culture and traditional way of life of the Gurung and Magar people), after Sinuwa village trekkers rich in the place called Bamboo, Dovan, Himalayan, Deurali, MBC(Machhapuchre Base Camp) and ABC (Annapurna Base Camp) which are all under the special management zone of Annapurna Conservation Area.

-The Highlights of the 5-day Annapurna Base Camp Short Trek:
+Highlights of the Short Annapurna Base Camp Trek

 • It is a great trekking trail with a beautiful green hill landscape.